Incoming Bachelor’s students

 Your contact person before, during and after your studies is your programme coordinator.

-9 August: Last day to fill in the Enrolment Form
+Last day to complete the Enrolment Form

 - to have contact details for a person in case of an emergency while you are studying here at Lund University.